huangzongheng/MATHM/README.md

-# Modality-Aware Triplet Hard Mining for Zero-Shot Sketch-Based Image Retrieval (and a strong metric learning baseline)
+# Modality-Aware Triplet Hard Mining for Zero-Shot Sketch-Based Image Retrieval

 This project is our implementation of Modality-Aware Triplet Hard Mining (MATHM) for zero-shot sketch-based image retrieval.
 More detailed descriptions and experimental results could be found in the [paper](https://arxiv.org/abs/2112.07966#).